 The Oneida Operations Regime was completed as part of the Implementation Plan filed with the FERC May 28, 2004.
 An order approving the operational regime was issued August 17, 2005.
 This plan describes the operational regime designed to minimize the frequency of river level fluctuations below the Oneida powerhouse.
 Under this plan, when water is available, flows below the Oneida powerhouse will be greater than 900 cfs between Memorial Day and Labor Day, as described in the Operations and Compliance Plan filed with the FERC December 22, 2004.
-During 2017, recreation flows were provided in relation to required irrigation releases and high runoff releases.
-For 79 of the 99 possible days (80%) in the goal flow period between May 29 and September 4, high irrigation demand and high runoff releases resulted in flows above 900 cfs in the Oneida Narrows reach.
-The Oneida Development Water Year 2017 Operations Report was filed with IDEQ and is being submitted to the FERC with this annual report.
+During 2018, recreation flows were provided in relation to required irrigation releases and high runoff releases.
+For 77 of the 99 possible days (78%) in the goal flow period between May 28 and September 3, high irrigation demand and high runoff releases resulted in flows above 900 cfs in the Oneida Narrows reach.
+The Operational Regime Report was filed with IDEQ in November 2018.
+The Oneida Development Water Year 2018 Operations Report will be submitted to the FERC with this annual report.